 - Only use heaters rated for indoor use

 House fires also occur during winter power outages.
 Make sure you understand fire safety rules with your heater.
-Absolutely have a fire extinguisher near the heater while it is in use.
+Have a fire extinguisher near the heater while it is in use.
 Remind older children how to use it.

 Never use flame-based heaters or lighting when there may be a gas leak.
 It’s better to be cold than have your home blow up.
 Note that gas leaks can occur during many natural disasters like earthquakes.